-2) A Mentor must have conducted a minimum of 10 cases and 30 hours of mediation at the court level in which he or she is providing mentor services.

-1)3) Recertification at least once in the level(s) of court in which the Mentor intends to provide mentor services.
-For example, a Juvenile and Domestic Relations District Court Mentor must be recertified in Juvenile and Domestic Relations District Court at least once.
-The Mentor will have conducted a minimum of 10 cases and 30 hours at the court level in which he or she is providing mentor services.
-A waiver only of the recertification two-year recertification time requirement (the cases and training required to recertify must be completed) will be considered based on a letter of recommendation by the Director of a Community Mediation Center or other established mediation organization describing the mediation experience and training of the applicant;

-2)4) Participation in a minimum of a four-hour certified course on Mentoring Individuals Seeking Certification as a Court-Referred Mediator; and

-3)5) Approval by the DRS-OESOffice of the Executive Secretary of the completed Mentor Application (OES Form ADR-4000).
+- 1) Certification as a mediator at the court level for which he or she seeks to provide mentor services. - 2) Completion of a minimum of ten (10) cases and thirty (30) hours of mediation at the court level for which he or she seeks to provide mentor services. - 3) Recertification at least once in the level(s) of court in which the mentor seeks to provide mentor services.
+For example, a Juvenile and Domestic Relations District Court mentor must be recertified in Juvenile and Domestic Relations District Court at least once.
+A waiver of the recertification two-year time requirement (the cases and training required to recertify will not be waived) will be considered based on a letter of recommendation by the Director of a community mediation center or other established mediation organization, describing the mediation experience and training of the applicant; - 4) Participation in a minimum of a four (4)-hour certified course on Mentoring Individuals Seeking Certification as a Court-Referred Mediator; and - 5) DRS approval of the completed Mentor Application (OES Form ADR-4000).